piotrmurach/tty-box/README.md

 end
 ```

-which when printed will produce the following output in your terminal:
+When printed will produce the following output in your terminal:

 ```ruby
 print box